Healthy Homes Assessment Ahuriri

 Insulation Ahuriri

-A house that is well-insulated will reduce the risk of condensation and reduce the chances of mould and dampness, as well as making an easier task for the household to retain heat.
+A house that is well-insulated can help control condensation and lower the chance of mould and dampness and will also make an easier task to allow the home to hold heat.

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation resists heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

 Ahuriri Moisture Ingress & Drainage

-Rental properties require to be equipped with efficient drainage to eliminate rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
-Making sure the water is able to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Rental properties require to be equipped with efficient drainage to get rid of floodwaters, surface water, and ground water, including the proper outfall or runoff.
+Making sure the water has a place to go, and also that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture from entering, if your property has an enclosed space between your floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-An underground moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture present in the ground from rising into the property.
-It also helps in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are generally an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection